-The employee must respond to the request within 15 days of the request or provide a reasonable explanation for the delay.
-If an employee does not respond, leave may be denied.
+The employee must respond to the county's request for certification within 15 days of the receipt of the request or provide a reasonable explanation for the delay in writing before the 15th day after the receipt of the request.
+If an employee does not provide certification or otherwise respond, the county may deny leave under this policy.